Discover the Ultimate Fall Decorations in this Industrial Farmhouse Loft Tour

 The loft area has several key elements that apply to the Industrial Farmhouse style, and today, I’m sharing it decorated with simple fall decor, repurposed thrift finds, and vintage decor.

-I’ve already mentioned the wrought iron stair railing, which is one of my favorite design elements in the farmhouse.
+I’ve already mentioned the wrought iron stair railing, one of my favorite design elements in the farmhouse.

 Wrought Iron Stair Case Railings in Industrial Farmhouse Style Loft